 What To Pack for your Penang Trip

-Whether visiting on a Penang day trip or spend an entire week in Penang, you will want to make sure you are properly packed for your trip.
-Get your Free Packing Checklist to make sure you don’t forget a single thing!
+Whether visiting on a day trip or spend an entire week in Penang, you will want to make sure you are properly packed.
+Grab our Free Packing Checklist to make sure you don’t forget a single thing!

 We cover some ground in our Penang Itinerary!
-While Penang is a very walkable place, you will want to pack comfortable shoes!
-I like to wear these shoes by Columbia – and Kris prefers wearing his Merrell trail shoes for both city and nature exploration.
-For short walks in the city and nighttime feasting, I wear my favorite flip flops.
+While it’s a very walkable place, you will want to pack comfortable shoes.
+I typically wear these shoes by Columbia.
+For short walks in the city and at nighttime, I switch to my favorite flip flops

 Whether you travel with a backpack or a suitcase, you will certainly want a great day pack to organize all of your essential travel items.